georgeyhere/Toast-RV32i/README.md

 - Toast does not support interrupt handling, nor the CSR, FENCE, EBREAK, or ECALL instructions.

+- There is a version of Toast that passes all unit tests that is written in SystemVerilog and that has passed synthesis with no errors at commit c77c9e9.
+  All source code has since been converted to Verilog to better work with the tools.

 <h1> Files in this Repository </h1>